CompAndSave/hugo-decap-cas/content/posts/make-every-day-earth-day.md

 ### Spend Sensibly

 Sticking with the money theme, you should also try buying wisely.
 Do you really need another pair of shoes or a new phone?
 In the United States, we tend to buy indiscriminately.
 If you want something but don't really need it, then don't buy it.
 And when you do buy products, do your research.
 How are those designer jeans made?
 Would it be better to shop for gently used clothing at vintage or thrift stores?

-If you want some other simple but powerful tips to honor Earth Day, check out [here](https://blog.compandsave.com/2013/02/work-at-home-go-green.html)and [here](https://www.earthday.org/take-action-now/).

 _Do you have any easy eco-friendly tips on leading a more environmentally friendly life?
 Share below or on Facebook and Twitter._